casper-network/docs-archive/node-operator/bonding.rst

 Example Bonding Transaction
 ---------------------------

 Note the path to files and keys.
-Note: the session arguments need to be encased in double quotes, with the parameter values in single quotes.
+Note: the session arguments need to be encased in double-quotes, with the parameter values in single quotes.
 Note the required payment amount.
 It must contain at least 10 zeros.
-Payment amount is specified in motes.
+The payment amount is specified in motes.

 .. code-block:: bash